 A protective stop (safety stop) allows for an orderly cessation of motion for safeguarding purposes, which results in a stop of motion and removal of power from the MPCEs (assuming this does not create additional hazards).

-A protective stop circuit typically comprises a minimum of two normally open contacts from forced-guided, mechanically linked relays, which are monitored through External Device Monitoring to detect certain failures in order to prevent the loss of the safety function.
+A protective stop circuit typically comprises a minimum of two normally open contacts from forced-guided, mechanically linked relays, which are monitored through External Device Monitoring (EDM) to detect certain failures to prevent the loss of the safety function.
 Such a circuit can be described as a "safe switching point".
 Typically, protective stop circuits are either single-channel, which is a series connection of at least two normally open contacts; or dual-channel, which is a separate connection of two normally open contacts.
 In either method, the safety function relies on the use of redundant contacts to control a single hazard.
 If one contact fails On, the second contact arrests the hazards and prevents the next cycle from occurring.
-See Wiring Diagrams on page 50.
+See Generic Receiver Wiring-FSDs (Manual Reset) on page 55.